This month we explored a totally different sort of food book...one that focused on the essentials of food for survival! Admittedly,

 the murder of a high-end map dealer.

-We have copies at Mountlake Terrace Library, and there are many in the system!
+Mountlake Terrace Library, and there are many in the system!
 This should be a fun light read just perfect for the busy month of December.
 And we will be doing a cookie exchange, so bring a batch of your holiday favorites and a container to bring some sweet treats home in!
 We will be meeting Monday December 12th at 6:30pm.